JENebel/Cadabra/README.md

     cleartt           Clears the internal transposition table manually.

-    fillrate [fine?]
-Displays the current fill rate of transposition table in percentage.
-Add 'fine' to also get fill rate for each bucket slot.
+    fillrate          Displays the current fill rate of transposition table in percentage.

 <a id="options"></a>